al3jandrosg/cinder/doc/source/configuration/block-storage/drivers/emc-vmax-driver.rst

 ==================================

-The Dell EMC VMAX drivers, ``VMAXISCSIDriver`` and ``VMAXFCDriver``, support the use of Dell EMC VMAX storage arrays with Block Storage.
+The Dell EMC VMAX drivers, ``VMAXISCSIDriver`` and ``VMAXFCDriver``, support the use of Dell EMC VMAX storage arrays with the Cinder Block Storage project.
 They both provide equivalent functions and differ only in support for their respective host attachment methods.

-The drivers perform volume operations by communicating with the back-end VMAX storage.
+The drivers perform volume operations by communicating with the back-end VMAX storage management software.
 They use the Requests HTTP library to communicate with a Unisphere for VMAX instance, using a RESTAPI interface in the backend to perform VMAX storage operations.

 System requirements
 ~~~~~~~~~~~~~~~~~~~

-The Cinder driver supports the VMAX-3 series and VMAX All-Flash arrays.
+The Dell EMC VMAX Cinder driver supports the VMAX-3 hybrid series and VMAX
+All-Flash arrays.

-Solutions Enabler 8.4.0.7 or later, and Unisphere for VMAX 8.4.0.15 or later
+The array operating system software, Solutions Enabler 8.4.0.7 or later, and
+Unisphere for VMAX 8.4.0.15 or later are required to run Dell EMC VMAX Cinder
-are required.
+driver.

 You can download Solutions Enabler and Unisphere from the Dell EMC's support
 web site (login is required).
 See the ``Solutions Enabler 8.4.0 Installation